laminas/laminas-i18n/docs/book/translator/events.md

 $eventManager = $translator->getEventManager(); // instance of Laminas\EventManager\EventManager
 ```

-> ### Automatic instantiation
->
+INFO: **Automatic Instantiation**
-> The translator can create an event manager instance independently.
-If no custom
-> event manager is set for the translator, the `getEventManager()` method
-> returns this instance.
+The translator can create an event manager instance independently.
+If no custom event manager is set for the translator, the `getEventManager()` method returns this instance.

 #### Default Value